Nonthakornn/CPP/theory/Chapter_14/OOP.md

   - Memory allocation
   - Initialization of state
 - After the constrcutor finished execting we say that the object has been "constructed" and the object should now be in a conssitent, unable state.
+- Constructor allow to call other function, including other member function

 ### Naming Constructors